Money Matters Informational Sessions

 Where can I find the billing presentation that was mentioned?

-You can find the presentation on the Bursar's website or through the link provided during the information session.
+The billing presentation is available on the Bursar’s website or through the link provided during the information session.
 If you need help locating it, please contact the Bursar’s Office.

 Can I pay for both fall and spring semesters at once?

-No, you will be billed each semester separately.
-Payment is required only for the semester currently due.
+No. You are billed separately for each semester, and payment is required only for the semester that is currently due.

 How can students and parents access the bill?